-We will keep all our policies and guidance under review to ensure that they are fit for purpose in tackling bullying and harassment over time.
-We welcome suggestions from employees, members and partners for changes we might make to improve our approach to bullying and harassment.
+We will keep all our policies and guidance under review to ensure that they are fit for purpose in tackling bullying, harassment and racism over time.
+We welcome suggestions from employees, members and partners for changes we might make to improve our approach.

 Our commitment alone is not enough to change attitudes and the culture.
 Our actions are part of a wider movement working across the creative industries and beyond.
 Only by working in partnership with others will the principles we have adhered to result in permanent change.

 We will continue to work with our partners at the Booksellers Association, the Publishers Association and the Association of Authors’ Agents, to ensure that the Commitment to Professional Behaviour in Bookselling and Publishing evolves as a relevant, active, practical statement.

 We will continue to work with other partners across the creative industries, including the BFI, SCWBI, Scottish Book Trust, and others, collaborating to learn, and evolve our approach.